 \subsection{Acknowledgements}

-The author would like to thank Kiyoshi Igusa and Gordana Todorov for their guidance and support.
-They would also like to thank Ralf Schiffler for organizing the Cluster Algebra Summer School at the University of Connecticut in 2017 where the idea for this series was conceived.
+The majority of this work was completed while the author was a graduate student at Brandeis University and the author would like to thank the university for their hospitality.
+The author would also like to thank Kiyoshi Igusa and Gordana Todorov for their guidance and support.
+They would like to further thank Ralf Schiffler for organizing the Cluster Algebra Summer School at the University of Connecticut in 2017 where the idea for this series was conceived.
 Finally, they would like to thank Eric Hanson for helpful discussions.